sourcegraph/about/blogposts/how-to-make-your-open-source-project-thrive-with-andrey-petrov.md

 *   It helps give you a bigger footprint of influence in the programming world.
 *   It lets you get the most out of sunk costs.

-You’ve invested a lot of time and effort into your code.
+you've invested a lot of time and effort into your code.
 Open-sourcing it makes it available and reusable.
 Employees come and go, as do companies, but open-source code will always be available to you and others who find it useful.

-Open-sourcing has many benefits, but there’s a lot of open-source code out there already.
+Open-sourcing has many benefits, but there's a lot of open-source code out there already.
 How do you make your project stand out?
 Here’s Andrey’s 4 steps you can use to build great open-source software.

 **_Read on for more, or watch the video and slides._**